Skip to main content

 These market positions aren't static.
 Domino's has gained share steadily while Pizza Hut and Papa Johns have lost ground.
 The divergence reflects strategic execution differences that compound over time.

-Domino's: The Technology Leader
+Domino's: The Technology Leader#

 Domino's transformation from struggling pizza chain to technology powerhouse defined the past decade of the pizza wars.

-The company invested hundreds of millions in digital ordering platforms, building apps and websites that made ordering seamless.
+The company invested hundreds of millions in digital ordering platforms, building apps and websites that made ordering smooth.
 Today, over 75% of Domino's orders come through digital channels, the highest percentage among major pizza chains.

 This digital dominance drives competitive advantages.
 Digital orders have higher average tickets than phone orders because customers add items more easily.
 Digital orders are more accurate, reducing remakes and customer service costs.
 Digital customers provide data that enables targeted marketing and operational improvements.